-BLS anticipates that the number of actuary positions will increase by 18 percent between 2019 and 2029, compared with 4 percent projected growth for all occupations.
+BLS anticipates that the number of actuary positions will increase by 21% between 2021 and 2031.
 Actuary positions are likely to multiply in alignment with technology advances and increased data available to companies.

 What Do Actuaries Do?